Skip to Content

 Nature trail bridge at Juniper Springs in Florida.
 (Photo by Bonnie Gross)

 Most of the animal life on the run seems quite used to the human presence though and either completely ignores you or slowly swims away.
-The gators I saw were about 4 feet long but there were signs of bigger gators in certain areas.
+The gators I saw were about four feet long but there were signs of bigger gators in certain areas.

 If you want to avoid some of this animal life, I would suggest launching in the afternoon on a weekend.
 As weekends see more traffic on the run, the bigger gators will probably have already moved farther back and out of the run by that time.